Alluxio/alluxio/docs/en/ufs/HDFS.md

 ## Advanced Setup

-### HDFS namenode HA mode
+### Specify HDFS Configuration Location

-To configure Alluxio to work with HDFS namenodes in HA mode, you need to configure Alluxio servers to access HDFS with the proper configuration file.
+When HDFS has non-default configurations, you need to configure Alluxio servers to access HDFS with the proper configuration file.
 Note that once this is set, your applications using Alluxio client do not need any special configuration.

 There are two possible approaches:

 - Copy or make symbolic links from `hdfs-site.xml` and `core-site.xml` from your Hadoop installation into `${ALLUXIO_HOME}/conf`.
 Make sure this is set up on all servers running Alluxio.